-Aim: To familiarise yourself with privacy and personal information security in terms of social media.
+Ś'n Aim: To familiarise yourself with privacy and personal information security in terms of social media.
 Motivation: To be aware of the need for privacy and personal information security.
 Task: Investigate the privacy and personal information policy of a social media application such as FaceBook, LinkedIn or Google.

-Tool: Discussion forum

-- Access one of the social media applications mentioned above or any other of your choice. - Ascertain the privacy and personal information security policies and settings of your application. - Capture your findings in a document, and then share them with the group by contributing to the forum and/or attaching the document to your forum post.

-- You may undertake this activity individually or in groups. - Contribute your individual or group response through the discussion forum. - Although only one person will submit the response, make sure that you include the names of all the group members at the top of your document or post.

-- Read at least two posts from other contributors and comment constructively on their findings. - Read other persons responses to you own contribution, and discuss their observations.
+Duration: 80 minutes Tool: Discussion forum What to do: • Access one of the social media applications mentioned above or any other of your choice. • Ascertain the privacy and personal information security policies and settings of your application. • Capture your findings in a document, and then share them with the group by contributing to the forum and/or attaching the document to your forum post.
+How: You may undertake this activity individually or in groups.
+Contribute your individual or group response through the discussion forum.
+Although only one person will submit the response, make sure that you include the names of all the group members at the top of your document or post.
+Feedback/response: peer review • Read at least two posts from other contributors and comment constructively on their findings.
+Read other persons responses to you own contribution, and discuss their observations.
+Assessment: • Completing this activity will count towards your course portfolio.